DataScience-Proj-MH/NFL_Success/README.md

 **Python Version:** 3.5
 **Packages:** pandas, numpy, sklearn, matplotlib, seaborn, selenium, beatiful soup
 ## Web Scraping
-By navigating to data/collecting_data you will find the web scrapers we used in order to collect 65 features from profootballreference.com.
-The features we scraped that included college statistics were: <br>
+By navigating to data/collecting_data you will find the web scrapers we used in order to collect 65 features from profootballreference.com. some features we scraped that included college statistics were: <br>
+* College Games Played
+* College Receptions
-• College Games Played	             • College Receptions	        • College Receiver Yards	• College Receiver Average <br>
+* College Receiver Yards
+* College Receiver Average
-• College Receiver Touch Downs       • College Rushing Attempts	  • College Rushing Yards	  • College Rushing Average	<br>
+* College Receiver Touch Downs
-• College Rushing Touch Downs	       • College Scrimage Plays     • College Scrimage Yards	• College Scrimage Average<br>
-• College Scrimage Touch Downs		   • College Passing Completion • College Passing Attempts• College Passing Percentage	<br>
-• College Passing Yards	             • College Passing Y/A	      • College Passing AY/A    • College Passing Touch Downs	<br>
-• College Passing Interceptions	     • College Passing Rate <br>
+* College Rushing Attempts
+* College Rushing Yards
+* College Rushing Average

 The features we scraped that included combine statistics were:
 * Position